Namespace: MiscUtil.Threading.

 getting a less deterministic deadlock due to the GC running a finalizer.
 (Possibly

-should have been a "hard" contract requiring disposal
+IDisposable should have been a "hard" contract requiring disposal

-in the first place; this pattern is violating the lax nature of IDisposable
+in the first place; this pattern is violating the lax nature of IDisposable,

 but at least it's for good reasons.)

-statement is available to you, there should be very few situations where
+so assuming the using statement is available to you, there should be very few situations where

 you actually need to declare your own variable to hold it - just let the compiler create an anonymous